Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Governor:

+25-05-23 (BR)
+- Auto-Scouts improvement:
+  - To avoid damaging our relations with empires we are not at war with, Auto-Scouts will leave their colonies to go to the most strategic location.
 - Auto-Scouts will leave alien colonies, even if they don't have new star systems to explore.
 This is to avoid damaging your relationship with that empire.
 - New option to automatically label a design with colonization capabilities as "Auto Colonize".
 - New option to automatically label a small or medium hull design with extended range capabilities as "Auto Scout".